openrazer/openrazer/pylib/docs/device_manager.rst

 DeviceManager Class
 ===================

 Ok first things first.
-The `DeviceManager` is the start of any interaction with the `razer-daemon` or Razer device.
+The `DeviceManager` is the start of any interaction with the `openrazer-daemon` or Razer device.

-The DeviceManager class can be imported like :pycode:`from razer.client import DeviceManager`.
+The DeviceManager class can be imported like :pycode:`from openrazer.client import DeviceManager`.
 During initialisation, the class connects to the daemon service over DBus and grabs a list of devices serials.
 From the list of serials it calls further DBus methods to gather enough data about the devices the serials refer to and then creates objects that represent said devices.

 Apart from allowing you to access Razer devices, the DeviceManager also has the current pylib version and daemon version exposed via properties incase